How to Use ACRIS to Grow Your Real Estate Business

 Real estate comps can also be used to search for new opportunities.

-Essentially, if a commercial real estate professional is familiar with a property’s potential business value to them, they can take that property and view comps to see opportunities of similar value.
+Essentially, suppose a commercial real estate professional is familiar with a property's potential business value to them.
+In that case, they can take that property and view comps to see opportunities of similar value.

 Investors, Brokers, and Appraisers All Benefit From Analyzing Comps

-For example, an investor can take a property and run a comps search on it to find other properties that they may want to buy.
+For example, an investor can take a property and run a comps search to find other properties they may want to buy.

-Another example is that a real estate broker can look at comps of a recently sold building in their market to quickly approach other nearby owners.
+Another example is that a real estate broker can look at comps of a recently sold building in their market to approach other nearby owners quickly.

-By looking at targeted comps that have been sold recently, a broker can better understand the shape of the current market surrounding those properties, beyond the individual properties themselves.
+A broker can better understand the current market surrounding those properties beyond the individual properties themselves by looking at targeted comps sold recently.

 Why use real estate comps?